-A traditional window with glazed upper and 'hit and miss' vents below (© PDNPA)
+A traditional window with glazed upper and 'hit and miss' vents below. (© PDNPA)

-A like-for-like replacement of an historic window, including stonework repairs and new ironwork, based on evidence from the existing openings (© Bench Architects)
+A like-for-like replacement of an historic window, including stonew ork repairs and new ironw ork, based on evidence from the existing openings. (© Bench Architects)

-5.31 Original cast iron windows, often found on chapels and mill buildings, will usually be an important feature, and should be retained.
-Modern replicas, using casts from the original, can be made by specialists if necessary.

-5.32 A large cart opening within a barn may be the building's most important external feature.
+- 5.31 Original cast iron windows, often found on chapels and mill buildings, will usually be an important feature, and should be retained where possible.
+Modern replicas, using casts from the original, can be made by specialists if necessary. - 5.32 A large cart opening within a barn may be the building's most important external feature.
 Keeping such a key opening with its solid boarded doors unchanged may be important for retaining the character of the whole building.

-The 20th-century sliding door on this threshing opening, although not part of the original building, has been retained and can be closed to cover the new glazed opening behind it.
+The 20thcentury sliding door on this threshing opening, although not part of the original building, has been retained and can be closed to cover the new glazed opening behind it.
 This maintains the agricultural feel of the converted barn and helps to tell part of the building's history. (© CE+CA Architects)

-5.33 The way in which doors open and are hung are important features, and should be retained.
+- 5.33 The way in which doors open and are hung are important features, and should be retained.
 Doors may be inward or outward opening, depending on the use of the spaces within and the detailing of the door surround.
-They may be hung from timber door jambs, harr hung, or they may have strap hinges mounted on pintles fixed directly into the stonework.
-Where the doors have no timber frame, the reveals can be weather-stripped to make a draught-proof seal when the door is closed.
-In some cases, a new door could be fitted behind the old one, but with both remaining operable.
+They may be hung from timber door jambs, harr hung, or they may have strap hinges mounted on pintles fixed directly into the stonework (see below).
+Where the doors have no timber frame, the reveals can sometimes be weatherstripped to make a draught-proof seal when the door is closed.
+In some cases, a new door could be fitted behind the old one, but with both remaining operable. - 5.34 External features such as steps, ventilation holes, owl holes, bee boles, dovecotes, troughs, boundary walls and/or railings, gates, stone gate posts and gate piers can make an important contribution to historic character.
+They should be kept and repaired, where practically possible.